Our Mission

 Our Work

-• The end of all forms of brutality & torture in prisons and jails,
+• Ending all forms of brutality and torture in prisons and jails,

-• Limiting the use of solitary confinement and working toward its elimination,
+• Limiting solitary confinement and working for its elimination,

-• Improvement of education, medical care, and mental health services for those incarcerated.
+• Improving education, medical care, and mental health services.

-We work to provide supportive correspondents, legal and other services to incarcerated people and educate the general population on prison reform.
+We provide supportive penpals, legal and other services to prisoners, and educate on prison reform.